-- Changes in context and/or material delays or hinderances that challenge the partnership project in implementing the agreed project proposal and/or delivering the expected results, - Any matter that may affect the viability and sustainability of the approved partnership activities, - Substantial challenges in the relationship amongst the partners, with the authorities of the recipient country, or other stakeholders, - Substantial difficulties in not meeting the agreed budget, including the own contribution of any partner, and/or - Any suspicion related to possible individual cases of fraud, misappropriation, loss or theft of money or other valuables, incidents of bribery, major breach of contracts or legal disputes with financial implications.
+- Changes in context and/or material delays or hinderances that challenge the partnership project in implementing the agreed project proposal and/or delivering the expected results. - Any matter that may affect the viability and sustainability of the approved partnership activities including possible withdrawal of a consortium partner. - Substantial challenges in the relationship amongst the partners, with the authorities of the recipient country, or other key stakeholders. - Substantial difficulties in not meeting the agreed budget, including the own contribution of any partner, and/or; - Any suspicion related to possible individual cases of fraud, misappropriation, loss or theft of money or other valuables, incidents of bribery, major breach of contracts or legal disputes with financial implications.